Updated October 10, 2023

 - This ratio is similar to gross profit margin except that it calculates operating expenses.

 - These are expenses like rent, wages, transportation, marketing, etc. This ratio does not include interest and tax amounts.

 Net profit margin/ratio

-Return on investment (ROI)
+Return on Investment (ROI)

-- It compares the gains from investment directly to the investment costs.
+- ROI is a performance measure that evaluates the efficiency of an investment.
+It compares the gains from Investment directly to the investment costs.

 Return on Equity (ROE)

-It indicates the firm’s efficiency with respect to its asset management.
-It shows how the business has been utilizing its assets in order to make revenue.
-The standard of this ratio is industry specific and depends upon the requirement of assets.
+It indicates the firm’s efficiency concerning its asset management.
+It also shows the utilization of its assets to make revenue.
+The standard of this ratio is industry-specific and depends upon the requirement of assets.

-The following turnover ratios can be used to analyze the effectiveness of asset use.
+The following turnover ratios can analyze the effectiveness of asset use.

 Inventory Turnover Ratio